LYchou/Genetic-Algo-For-Factor-Investment/README.md

-        'generations': 5,  # Number of generations to evolve 'mutation_rate': 0.05,  # Mutation rate for the genetic algorithm 'if_print': True,  # Whether to print progress 'search_threshold': 0.3,  # Fitness threshold to stop the search
+        'generations': 5,  # Number of generations to evolve 'mutation_rate': 0.05,  # Mutation rate for the genetic algorithm 'if_print': True,  # Whether to print progress },
-    },
 }
 ```